Skip to content

 An accounting of this year’s exciting Mars exploration developments would – of course – be remiss without revisiting the historic SpaceX SN8 test flight.

 In a true aerospace spectacle, SpaceX demonstrated the launch, ‘belly-flop’ descent, engine relight, and near-successful landing of a 12-story tall Starship prototype, advancing the development of their Mars transportation architecture by several milestones.
 CEO Elon Musk plans to send an uncrewed Starship to Mars in 2024, with humans soon to follow.
-If you haven’t seen the test, watch this mini-documentary from Cosmic Perspective:

 Musk’s tweet afterwards says it all: